The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 Directors and owner-managers would qualify, so long as they are on PAYE payroll.
 This also applies to individuals who are directors of their own personal services company (PSC).
-While a key condition is that they can’t undertake any work, if they have statutory duties to the company which need to be fulfilled in accordance with the Companies Act, such as filling of company accounts, these are not considered as ‘work’ and therefore they will be allowed to carry on with those duties whilst on furlough.
-Under no circumstances are directors allowed to carry out any other activities that may generate commercial revenue or services for the company.
+Whilst a key condition is that they can’t undertake any work during their furloughed hours, if they have statutory duties to the company which need to be fulfilled in accordance with the Companies Act, such as filling of company accounts, these are not considered as ‘work’ and therefore they will be allowed to carry on with those duties whilst on furlough.
+Under no circumstances are directors allowed to carry out any other activities that may generate commercial revenue or services for the company during their furlough hours.
 This decision, including if there is more than one director, should be made at board level and duly recorded and communicated to the concerned individuals.

 If an employee is working reduced hours, would the scheme re-imburse 80% of the rest of their normal wage?